-Mary Grace McIntyre, 86, of Cedar Grove Personal Care Center, Parkersburg, formerly of Sedalia Community, departed this life on Aug.
-30, 2013, at Camden Clark Medical Center.
+Mary Grace McIntyre, 86, of Cedar Grove Personal Care Center, Parkersburg, formerly of Sedalia Community, departed this life on Friday, Aug.
+30, 2013, in the Camden Clark Medical Center.

 On July 21, 1962, she married SFC Hezikiah "Mac" McIntyre at Fort McClelland, Ala., and upon his retirement from the U.S. Army they made their home in the Ashley Community.
 Recently she made her home at Cedar Grove Personal Care Center.